What if your next job was hiding right in front of you?

 Read on to find out…

-Most jobs are never advertised anywhere.
+So many jobs are never advertised anywhere, completely unpublished.

 A hiring manager might tell the team that management has okayed a new hire, so “if you guys have any friends that qualify, send me their resumes.”